History of New York (state): Prehistory

-The Iroquois established dominance over the fur trade throughout their territory, bargaining with European colonists.
-Other New York tribes were more subject to either European destruction or assimilation within the Iroquoian confederacy.
-Situated at major Native trade routes in the Northeast and positioned between French and English zones of settlement, the Iroquois were intensely caught up with the onrush of Europeans, which is also to say that the settlers, whether Dutch, French or English, were caught up with the Iroquois as well.
+The Haudenosaunee established dominance over the fur trade throughout their territory, bargaining with European colonists.
+Other New York tribes were more subject to either European destruction or assimilation within the Haudenosaunee Confederacy.
+Situated at major Native trade routes in the Northeast and positioned between French and English zones of settlement, the Haudenosaunee were intensely caught up with the onrush of Europeans, which is also to say that the settlers, whether Dutch, French or English, were caught up with the Haudenosaunee as well.
 Algonquian tribes were less united among their tribes; they typically lived along rivers, streams, or the Atlantic Coast.
 But, both groups of natives were well-established peoples with highly sophisticated cultural systems; these were little understood or appreciated by the European colonists who encountered them.
 The natives had "a complex and elaborate native economy that included hunting, gathering, manufacturing, and farming...[and were] a mosaic of Native American tribes, nations, languages, and political associations."
-The Iroquois usually met at an Onondaga in Northern New York, which changed every century or so, where they would coordinate policies on how to deal with Europeans and strengthen the bond between the Five Nations.
+The Haudenosaunee usually met at an Onondaga in Northern New York, which changed every century or so, where they would coordinate policies on how to deal with Europeans and strengthen the bond between the Five Nations.

-Tribes who have managed to call New York home have been the Iroquois, Mohawk, Mohican, Susquehannock, Petun, Chonnonton, Ontario and Nanticoke.
+Indigenous groups who have called New York home include the Haudenosaunee (including the Mohawk, Oneida, Onondaga, Cayuga, Seneca, and Tuscarora), Mohican, Susquehannock, Petun, Chonnonton, Wenrohronon, Eriehronon and Nanticoke.